swarrot/SwarrotBundle/README.md

 ```

 Your processor will automatically be decorated by all processors named in the
 `processors_stack` section.
-No matthers the order you named your
+No matter the order you list your processors,
-processors, here is the default order:
+here is the default order:

 * SignalHandler
 * ExceptionCatcher